 - An applicant must hold a master’s degree and be a fully certified school counselor.

 - An applicant must have one year experience working as a certified school counselor in a school setting.
 Because this is a degree only program and not a certification program, the applicant must hold professional standard renewable certification in school counseling.
 Proof of certification is required with the application to the program.
 The one year of experience may not include practica and internships.

 - An applicant will not be admitted with a grade point average of less than 3.0 on all previous graduate work attempted.

-- Only “Regular” admission status will be used for entry into the Education Specialist Degree in School Counseling.
+- Only applicants who have been granted “Regular” admission status may enter the Education Specialist Degree in School Counseling.
 Graduate work taken prior to admission to an Education Specialist degree program will not be counted toward the degree requirements.

 Selected Educational Outcomes